 If it’s not an overly big amount, entrust the money to a family member, ideally someone who isn’t helping out in other areas and who won’t be moving about the entire evening.
 Also, keep the money in a discreet bag or paper bag.

 If you’re anticipating a large amount of money, check with the venue in advance to see if they can provide a safe.
-Make sure you count the money in front of the staff before putting it into the safe, and have them sign an acknowledgment of the amount.
+Count the money in front of the staff before putting it into the safe, and have them sign an acknowledgment of the amount.

-#02 Don’t keep the money with you overnight and check out with it the next morning – it makes you an easy and vulnerable target.
-The person in charge should bank in all the money at the first opportunity.
+Avoid keeping the money with you overnight and checking out with it the next morning – it makes you an easy and vulnerable target.
+Bank in all the cash at the first opportunity.